NoSkill33/DiscordJS-Bot-Template/README.md

    npm install

 4. **Configure the Bot**
-   Open the configuration file located at **config/config.json** and customize the settings according to your preferences.
+   Open the configuration file located at **config/config.EXAMPLE.json** rename it to **config.json** and customize the settings according to your preferences.
 You can set the bot's name, log channel, and other important configurations there.

 5. **Start the Bot**
    To start the bot, navigate to the main directory of your project and run the following command: